132nd-etcher/docs/OvGME_prop/index.md

 # Abstract

-This document contains an enhancement proposal submitted to CMD for review.

-The proposal is about managing mods and skins in the //wing.
-I would like to make it easier for maintainers to offer and maintain mods, while keeping it simple for the end-user to install them.
+This document contains an enhancement proposal submitted to CMD for review is about managing mods and skins in the //wing.

 # Rationale